SergioMartin86/quickerStella/README.md

 Credits
 ---------

-- Stella is developed by several authors under the GPL-2.0 license.
+- Stella is developed by Stephen Anthony and others under the GPL-2.0 license.
 For more information see: https://github.com/stella-emu/stella

 All base code for this project was found under open source licenses, which I preserved in their corresponding files/folders.
 Any non-credited work is unintentional and shall be immediately rectfied.